ethantkoenig/lotsoffiles2/content/other/highplaces.md

 ## Translation Suggestions: ##

-* Other ways to translate this term could include, "elevated places for idol worship" or "hilltop idol shrines" or "idol altar mounds."
+* Other ways to translate this term could include "elevated places for idol worship" or "hilltop idol shrines" or "idol altar mounds."
-* Make sure it is clear that this term refers to the idol altars, not just to the high place where those altars are located.
+* Make sure it is clear that this term refers to the idol altars, not just to the high place where those altars were located.

 (See also: [altar](../other/altar.md) **·** [idol](../other/idol.md) **·** [worship](../kt/worship.md))